hritsh/hritsh/README.md

 - 🎓 I'm a sophomore at Rochester Institute of Technology, Dubai

-- 👨‍💻 I love building projects that explore my interests and passions
+- 👨‍💻 I love building projects that explore my interests in my spare time

 - 🔭 I’m currently working on **MealMapper** for the **UAE Hackathon 2023**